Mashouq al-Khaznawi

-Muhammad Mashouq Izzeddin al-Khaznawi (Arabic: معشوق الخزنوي; Kurdish: مەعشووقی خەزنەوی, Maşûqê Xeznewî) was a Kurdish sheikh in Syria who was killed by the Assad government in 2005.
+Muhammad Mashouq Izzeddin al-Khaznawi (Arabic: معشوق الخزنوي; Kurdish: مەعشووقی خەزنەوی, Maşûqê Xeznewî) was a Syrian Kurdish sheikh who was killed by the Ba'athist Syrian government in 2005.
 His death was a cause of the Rojava conflict.

 Biography

 He was the son of Izzeddin Al-Khaznawi, and belonged to the Khaznawi family, a very influential Kurdish clerical family which founded the Khaznawi tariqa, a branch of the Naqshbandi tariqa.
 The family originates from Khazna, a village in Al-Hasakah Governorate.
 Mashouq al-Khaznawi was born in Tel Marouf in Qamishli on January 1, 1958.
 He had 16 children.
 He studied under his father, as well as Mullah Abdullah Qartimini.
 He also graduated from the Institute of Sharia section of the Institute of Islamic Sciences, in Bab al-Jabiyah in Damascus.
 He then went to Medina and obtained a bachelor's degree in Islamic Sciences.
 He has a bachelors, masters, and a doctorate in Islamic Sciences from various universities.
 He participated in many Islamic conferences worldwide, including in Riyadh and Vienna, and has held many seminars in Europe and other parts of the world.

 Before he began his Kurdish activism, the Syrian government tolerated and sometimes even promoted his sermons due to his moderate stance.
 During the 2004 Kurdish uprising, he began to speak on Kurdish activism and called for a Kurdish revolt against the oppressive Baathist government.
 Khaznawi was described as being the "center of the struggle" during the clashes in 2004, and the Syrian government considered him a "separatist threat".
 One of his most famous speeches was delivered on Newroz, as well as his fiery speech on the anniversary of the death of Farhad Muhammad Ali, on April 8, 2005.
 He stated that he knew he would be killed soon, and that it would not stop him.
 Khaznawi claimed that violence was necessary, and one of his famous quotes was "rights are not given as a charity, rights are achieved by force."
 He continued his activism until he was ambushed by the Syrian regime when he was returning home from his work at the Islamic Studies Center in Damascus, on May 10, 2005.
-His torture was allegedly a direct order by Maher al-Assad, who was worried because of Khaznawi's increasing influence among Kurds.
+His torture was allegedly a direct order by Maher al-Assad, who was worried because of Khaznawi's increasing influence amongst the Kurdish minority.
 Khaznawi died after 20 days of torture, and his body was dumped in Deir ez-Zor on June 1.
-Although he was a religious cleric, secular Kurds saw him as their leader, earning him a similar legacy to Sheikh Said, Mahmud Barzanji, and Mustafa Barzani.
+Although he was a religious cleric, secular Kurds also saw him as their leader, earning him a similar legacy to Sheikh Said, Mahmud Barzanji, and Mustafa Barzani.
 Yazidis also accepted him.